-Factory Class Description Allocation Rule Assembly Factories where the nacelle and all other turbine parts are put together. kg of nacelle produced Tower Tower shells are fabricated and assembled into sections. kg of tower produced Blades Manufacturing of blades.
-See Annex B.2 for more details. kg of blades produced Generator Production of the generator.
+Factory Class Description Allocation Rule Assembly Factories where the nacelle and all other turbine parts Number of turbines produced are put together.
+Tower Tower shells are fabricated and assembled into kg of tower produced sections.
+Blades Manufacturing of blades.
+See Annex B.2 for more kg of blades produced details.
+Generator Production of the generator.
 MW of power shipped Controls Fabrication of controller equipment (electronics).
 Number of turbines produced Sales Includes sales, servicing and installation.
 Number of turbines produced Overheads General offices and research and development.
 Number of turbines produced Casting Cast houses and foundries. kg of metal cast Machining Factories for machining and finishing casted products. kg of metal machined